This is meal prep at its finest! Make these delicious protein-packed breakfast burritos to have before work or school all week long!

 Today I am excited to be partnering with Flatout Bread for these delicious breakfast burritos.
 These are the ultimate Sunday morning breakfast and can even be frozen for later in the week!

 I remember as a youngster making my dad breakfast burritos on the weekends.
 I was totally that kid who took every opportunity to get creative in the kitchen.
 Once I mastered one thing, I would move on to the next.
 Breakfast burritos were definitely a specialty and my Daddio LOVES them.

-If you’ve never used a Flatout wrap, you need to get on that STAT.
-I used the Multi Grain with Flax for this recipe which are only 100 calories, 15g of carbs, and 9g of protein.
+If you haven’t used a Flatout wrap, you need to get on that STAT.
+I used the Multi-Grain with Flax tortillas for this recipe which are only 100 calories, 15g of carbs, and 9g of protein.
 I love how chewy these are and the fact that they don’t tear when you wrap them.
 Who else wants to cry when their tortilla breaks?!

 So, these burritos.
 They’re…

 - High protein —> 25 grams to be exact!